Malaysia

 DEWA is comprised of 12 gas discoveries in shallow water (40-50 metres) near to infrastructure off the coast of Sarawak and includes; D30, D30W, Danau, Daya, Daya North, D41, D41W, Dafnah West, Dana, Darma, West Acis and Spaoh.
 Gas was originally found in the area in 1982 but overlooked by previous partnerships which were focused on oil production.

-The DEWA partnership is anticipated to focus initially on the D30, Danau, D41, D41W, Dana and Dafnah West discoveries which are estimated by Seascape to contain circa 500 bcf GIIP (gross, ~83 mmboe).
+The DEWA partnership is anticipated to focus initially on the D30, Danau, D41, D41W, Dana and Dafnah West discoveries.
 These fields are broadly characterised as having clastic reservoirs with large gas columns and good hydrocarbon mobilities.
 There is a significant dataset including 35 well penetrations, well logs, multiple DSTs and MDTs as well as extensive 3D seismic coverage across the entire PSC area.

 Given the shallow water depths and nearby infrastructure, the partnership is targeting a low-cost development plan utilising normally unmanned platform(s) with minimal processing which could support a potential production plateau of up to 100 mmscfd.